wintersteiger/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData.md

         oe_sha256_final(hctx, &ext_mrenclave);
 ```

-Finally, since the changes invalidate the signature of the base image, we need to dynamically re-sign the enclave.
+Finally, since our changes invalidate the signature of the base image, we need to dynamically re-sign the image.
 For this, we use the `OE_DEBUG_SIGN_KEY`, which is well-known by all OE users.
-Note that applications should never rely on the apparent `MRSIGNER` of an EEID quote.
-Indeed, what we reflect to the application when we validate an EEID quote is the `MRSIGNER` of the base image.
+Note that applications should never rely on the apparent signing entity (e.g. `MRSIGNER`) of an EEID report.
+Indeed, what we provide to the application when we validate an EEID report, is the hash (e.g. `MRSIGNER`) of the base image.

 ```C
         OE_CHECK(oe_sgx_sign_enclave(